Daniel-Hanrahan-Tools-and-Games/IDTECH1_Game_V._Bug_Invasion/README.md

 <a href="https://daniel-hanrahan-tools-and-games.github.io/Bug_Invasion">Bug_Invasion ReadMe Page</a>

+<p>Info about unoriginal content/All other content—including the UZDoom engine, base game IWAD databases,
+and any community textures or music tracks—remains the property of their respective owners and is governed strictly by their own original licenses.
+This game uses other games to run, like an add-on expansion and it is an add-on expansion for all IWADs/Standalone games made in IDTECH1 and all primary standard IWADs/Standalone games made in IDTECH1 work out of the box, For any un-original content this game only uses dictionary lookups on IWADS for that content.</p>

+This info only applies to only the original content:

 CC BY-SA 4.0 and GNU GPL v3.0 Conditional Exceptions to use MPL 2.0 and CC BY-SA 4.0 or CC BY 4.0

 If the following condition is met, the licensing rules for both content covered by GNU GPL v3.0 and content not covered by GNU GPL v3.0 are modified as described below: